systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 ![Console log example](/tutorial-img/06-customizing/console_log_example.png)

-Close the modal window to return to the Editor.
+Close the modal window to return to the editor.

 ### Fetching the list of stable Fedora CoreOS AMIs